ryangurn/dropcam/README.md

 ## User API
 You can access several user properties and session details with a user.

-### .getSessionToken(callback)
-This function will returns the current user's session token.
-Alternatively, you can access the token by extending the user's session property without needing to make an API call.
-See above for an example.

 ### .addNotificationEmail(email, callback)
 This function will attempt to add a new `email` address for notifications and return an object containing the new address and id.
 The id is important to have